semgrep/semgrep-docs/docs/semgrep-ci/network-broker.md

 ## Run multiple instances of the Semgrep Network Broker

 If necessary, you can run multiple instances of the Semgrep Network Broker.
 Semgrep handles its requests accordingly, preventing issues like duplicate PR or MR comments.

+You may see some contention in logs, as the broker hasn't yet been optimized for this use case.